Japanese Magnetic North, Geomagnetic and Magnetic Poles

 If we rotate a compass for southern hemisphere in Japan...
 (MPG:2.3MB)

 The Geomagnetic poles (dipole poles) are the intersections of the Earth's surface and the axis of a bar magnet hypothetically placed at the center the Earth by which we approximate the geomagnetic field.
 There is such a pole in each hemisphere, and the poles are called as "the geomagnetic north pole" and "the geomagnetic south pole", respectively.
 On the other hand, the magnetic poles are the points at which magnetic needles become vertical.
 There also are "the magnetic north pole" and "the magnetic south pole".
 The geomagnetic or magnetic south (north) poles correspond to the N (S) -pole of a magnet.
-In Table 1 and Figure 1 , we show predicted locations of the geomagnetic and magnetic poles by "International Geomagnetic Reference Field" (IGRF-13) from 1900 through 2025.
+In Table 1 and Figure 1 , we show predicted locations of the geomagnetic and magnetic poles by "International Geomagnetic Reference Field" (IGRF-14) from 1900 through 2030.
 These poles are drifting according to slow and smooth change in the geomagnetic field called "the geomagnetic secular variation".

-In Figure 2, we show the predicted declination at Kyoto in 2020 by IGRF-13 in addition to the predicted directions towards the geomagnetic and magnetic north poles.
+In Figure 2, we show the predicted declination at Kyoto in 2025 by IGRF-14 in addition to the predicted directions towards the geomagnetic and magnetic north poles.
 The reason why we have now westward declination in Japan is probably due to the presence of a strong positive geomagnetic anomaly around Lake Baikal in Siberia.
 The N-poles of magnetic needles tend to be attracted to the anomaly to show westward declinations around Japan.

 Model field by IGRF